Ed McGinley: Faculty and Staff

 NAS 203 -- Marine Biology

 Past Students who have developed research projects in conjunction with my research:

 Austin O’Connor and Charles Adams

-Austin is working with Charles, and together they are investigating the diversity of fish and crabs in the Guana Tolomato Matanzas National Estuarine Research Reserve (click to find out more about the GTMNERR).
-They will be presenting their research at the Southern Division Meeting of the American Fisheries Society in Charleston, SC in January 2014.
+Austin worked with Charles, and together they investigated the diversity of fish and crabs in the Guana Tolomato Matanzas National Estuarine Research Reserve (click to find out more about the GTMNERR).
+They presented a poster of their research at the Southern Division Meeting of the American Fisheries Society in Charleston, SC in January 2014.

-Annabella is also working with fish from the GTMNERR, and is looking at how tidal cycles affect the feeding dynamics of spotfin mojarra (Eucinostomus argenteus).
-She has sampled fish each hour through a tidal cycle and is now in the process of identifying the invertebrates she finds in the fish stomachs.
-She will be presenting her research at the Southern Division Meeting of the American Fisheries Society in Charleston, SC in January 2014.
+Annabella also worked with fish in the GTMNERR, and looked at how tidal cycles affect the feeding dynamics of spotfin mojarra (Eucinostomus argenteus).
+She sampled fish each hour through a tidal cycle and identified the invertebrates she found in the fish stomachs.
+She presented her research at the Southern Division Meeting of the American Fisheries Society in Charleston, SC in January 2014.

 Colleen worked with Dr. James Liao at the Whitney Lab for Marine Bioscience investigating the feeding mechanics of largemouth bass.
 Videos were taken and slowed down to examine the pressure changes used by these fish during feeding.
 Colleen presented her research at the Spring 2013 Undergraduate Capstone Research Symposium here at Flagler College.